 Decolonising our practice is the single biggest change we can make to our integrity as curators and how society perceives the work we do.

-In October 2019 our Director, Tehmina Goskar, was co-opted onto the Museums Association’s Decolonisation Guidance Working Group.
-Its aim to provide practical advice, steps and resources to museums wishing to reform their values and practices within the framework of the Code of Ethics.
+In October 2019 our Director, Tehmina Goskar, was co-opted onto the Museums Association’s Decolonisation Guidance Working Group which published its Guidance in November 2021.
+Its aim was to provide practical advice, steps and resources to museums wishing to reform their values and practices within the framework of the Code of Ethics.

 Diversify your pool for critical thought and opinion.Sandra Shakespeare, Getting Ready for Decolonisation, 2019.

 Alongside contributing research for the MA’s working group we will be publishing some ideas and examples which may provide some practical steps towards decolonising curatorial practice, working with and highlighting the work and expertise of other practitioners, particularly internationally.
 Decolonisation is not a process that should be undertaken without prioritising time and resources to understand the contexts of other cultural and curatorial cultures.
 It is also not another procedure that can be blindly followed.
 It requires self-awareness work, reflection, and a willingness to unlearn and think outside of the traditional ‘norms’ of public collections work.

 They came here in their boats and they shot our people.
 Gisborne wasn’t discovered by him either – we were already here.
 And they sent us off to war thinking we wouldn’t come back so they could steal our land.
 You’ve got to get your history right.Overheard in the Moana gallery in Tairāwhiti Museum, 3 August 2017.